 - You may apply for a second loan only if it is for an additional endorsement and you have completed the full teaching service obligation of the first award.

-We give preference to the following candidates based on state law:
+Preference will be given to the following candidates based on state law: